 After the end of the 2024 financial year, all remuneration components allocated in the 2021 financial year are awarded and due.
 As such, the Supervisory Board can now report for the first time on compliance with the maximum remuneration envisaged for the 2021 financial year.
-The maximum remuneration for the financial year - unchanged against the 2024 financial year - amounted to € 11 million gross per annum for the CEO and € 5.5 million gross per annum for each of the other Management Board members (including remuneration for other appointments in Group companies).
+The maximum remuneration for the financial year - unchanged against the 2024 financial year - amounted to $\in$ 11 million gross per annum for the CEO and $\varepsilon$ 5.5 million gross per annum for each of the other Management Board members (including remuneration for other appointments in Group companies).
 Following determination of target achievement for LTI 2021, this had still not been achieved, meaning that total remuneration (sum of all remuneration components for the 2021 financial year, i.e., fixed remuneration for 2021, fringe benefits for 2021, pension contribution for 2021 / pension allowance for 2021 for Daniel Riedl, STI for 2021 and LTI for 2021) did not exceed the maximum remuneration level for any member of the Management Board.

 The maximum remuneration applicable to the 2021 financial year was adhered to both for the CEO and for the other Management Board members.
-Rolf Buch received total remuneration (consisting of his base salary for 2021, fringe benefits for 2021, STI for 2021, LTI tranche for 2021 and service cost as per IAS 19 for 2021) of ε 4.4 million for the 2021 financial year, which was below the maximum remuneration of ε 11 million applicable to the 2021 financial year.
-Total remuneration for the 2021 financial year was ε 2.3 million for Arnd Fittkau, ε 2.1 million for Daniel Riedl and ε 2.2 million for Helene von Roeder (a member of the Management Board until June 30, 2023), all likewise below the maximum remuneration of ε 5.5 million applicable to the 2021 financial year.
+Rolf Buch received total remuneration (consisting of his base salary for 2021, fringe benefits for 2021, STI for 2021, LTI tranche for 2021 and service cost as per IAS 19 for 2021) of $\epsilon$ 4.4 million for the 2021 financial year, which was below the maximum remuneration of $\epsilon$ 11 million applicable to the 2021 financial year.
+Total remuneration for the 2021 financial year was $\epsilon$ 2.3 million for Helene von Roeder (a member of the Management Board until June 30, 2023), all likewise below the maximum remuneration of $\epsilon$ 5.5 million applicable to the 2021 financial year.
 Philip Grosse and Ruth Werhahn were not appointed to the Management Board until after the 2021 financial year.